mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ## Installation

 Please log in to your VM prior to starting these steps.
-All the commands within this guidance should be run as **root** user.

 ### Setup Fusion